ngoquanghuy99/Hidden-Markov-Models-for-POS-Tagging/README.md

 ## Hidden Markov Models for Part of speech Tagging

-<p> An implementation of Part of Speech Tagging task for English using Hidden Markov Models </p>
+<p> An implementation of Part of Speech Tagging task for English using Hidden Markov Models. </p>
 <p> Created by @ngoquanghuy99 </p>
 <p> Email: ngoquanghuy1999lp@gmail.com </p>

 ### Overview
 In this repo, i implemented Part-of-speech Tagging task using Hidden Markov Model and decoded by a dynamic programming algorithm named Viterbi.
 There are 2 tagged datasets collected from the Wall Street Journal (WSJ).